CalvinHartwell/canonical-kubernetes-rancher/README.md

 ### The Rancher GUI

-The Rancher GUI has three main views, each of which
+The Rancher GUI has three main views, each of which has its own set of sub-menus.

 ![rancher gui cluster page](https://raw.githubusercontent.com/CalvinHartwell/cdk-rancher/master/images/rancher-gui-cluster.png "Rancher Web GUI Cluster")

-###
-###
+These are the three main views which contain a set of sub-menus:
+- Global View: Provides a view of each of the Kubernetes clusters under Rancher's control.
+This provides a break down of Nodes, Node Drivers, Catalogs, Users and Security Settings.
+- Cluster: This provides a view of of an individual Kubernetes cluster.
+It allows you to download the kubeconfig file for a cluster, check basic cluster stats, namespaces, projects, nodes and users for a particular cluster.
+- Namespace: This provides a view for an individual Namespace defined on a Kubernetes cluster.
+It allows you to configure workloads, DNS entries, ingress rules, volumes, secrets, registries, certificates and most importantly, the catalog.

+### Deploying a Workload with Rancher

+### Adding another Cluster to Rancher

 ## Conclusion

 This documentation has explained how to configure and deploy Canonical Kubernetes with Rancher running on top.
 It also provided a short introduction on how to use Rancher to control and manage Canonical Kubernetes.
-Note that this documentation was written at the time of the Rancher 2.0 alpha but a beta release is due out very soon which would be a better release candidate.
+Note that this documentation was written at the time of the Rancher 2.0 alpha but a beta release is due out very soon which would be a better release candidate for a production environment.

 ## Useful Links